baruchel/baruchel.github.io/_posts/2017-11-16-Python-Obfuscation-01.md

                or w[0]
 ~~~

+but I like rather the version using a set because it does not contain a single `if` keyword also!

 Now we can try to find some factor of an integer number by using the brute force:

 ~~~python